What is Water Sensitive Urban Design (WSUD)?

 Application of these principles provides a cost-effective means to minimise impacts of development on waterways, provide places that are cooler and greener, and engage communities that are healthier and more connected to their waterways.
 Previously we have identified that a lack of capacity (willingness and ability), unsupportive organisational cultures, and restrictive policy environments can limit the potential for the WSUD approach to achieve desirable outcomes.

 In some instances, poor outcomes frustrate the land development industry and local governments, whilst our community bears the social and economic costs.
 Healthy Land and Water works to improve the implementation of WSUD practice through our internationally-recognised and nationally awarded Water by Design Program.
 The program delivers and supports guidelines and training courses, along with initiatives such as Living Waterways which have won numerous awards and acclaim from our members and stakeholders.

-What makes good water sensitive design ?
-There are 100s of ways it can be achieved.
-View our selection of case studies below to explore profiles of cutting edge waterway projects.
+What makes good Water Sensitive Urban Design?
+There are hundreds of ways it can be achieved.
+View our selection of key initiatives and case studies below:

 WSUD Plant Database

 Water by Design have released our WSUD plant database online.
 This database is designed to help practitioners find the perfect plant for their stormwater treatment system.
 Search the links below: